chipotle/dotfiles/README.md

 Run the `update.sh` script.
 This updates any plugin installed with `git clone`.

-### Plugin philosophy

-I'm trying to keep my plugins relatively minimal and as close to The Vim Way(tm) as possible; the guiding principle is to enhance rather than override.
-(NERDTree is arguably the exception to the rule I keep going back and forth on.)

 ## Coyote New.terminal

 This is a terminal settings file for macOS's terminal, using the [Molokai][] color scheme.